enzedonline/RepData_PeerAssessment1/PA1_template.md

 ## `summarise()` has grouped output by 'day_type'.
 You can override using the `.groups` argument.
 ```

 Then create a function that takes an observation (row) and determines if the step count is NA.
-If it is, the function above is used to calculate the fill-in value, otherwise the original step count is returned.
+If it is, the `mean_by_daytype` dataframe is used to calculate the fill-in value, otherwise the original step count is returned.

 ```r